cartesi/rollups-node/README.md

 Finally, the application front-end reads these outputs from the database.

 The Node provides a GraphQL API to read the rollup state for the application front end.
-This API contains the advance-state inputs, the corresponding outputs, and the proofs necessary to validate the outputs on-chain
+This API contains the advance-state inputs, the corresponding outputs, and the proofs necessary to validate the outputs on-chain.
 The [`reader.graphql`](api/graphql/reader.graphql) file contains the schema for this API.

 ### Inspect State